barackd222/barackd222.github.io/assets/handsonlabs/createtheoccsstack.md

 <img src="./img/occs-11.PNG" />

-Click the Hamburger menu on the right side of the service and choose Container Console.
+Click the burger menu on the right side of the service and choose Container Console.

 <img src="./img/occs-12.PNG" />